Signed in as:

 (Discover how curiosity can fuel learning in this short video.)

-Thoughtfully guided collaboration hones vital skills such as teamwork, critical thinking, and communication.
+Facilitated collaboration hones vital skills such as teamwork, critical thinking, and communication.

 Consistent cohorts with an intentional, socially healthy culture build trust and encourage young people to stretch outside their comfort zones, while forming meaningful connections and enjoying a sense of belonging.